Tauvic/DriverAwareness/README.md

 ## Tools and technology

 <a href="https://www.youtube.com/watch?v=vAxRe8uPS3s"><img align="right" width="350" title="click to start video" src="https://img.youtube.com/vi/vAxRe8uPS3s/0.jpg"/><a>
+Note: the video is not the final product but included here to get a first impression ([Driver monitoring system from EyeSight](https://www.eyesight-tech.com))

  * Driver Sensors
     * Face location (is there a driver)